You Made it!

 What ends up happening?

-Everyone’s posts start to look the same.
+Everyone’s posts start to look the same (you may have already noticed).

 I used to follow them too.